Stepwise Goal-Driven Networks for Trajectory Prediction: Experiments

 \subsection{Implementation Details}

-We implement our networks in PyTorch, and perform all experiments with Nvidia Titan Xp Pascal GPUs.
 We use Gated Recurrent Units (GRUs) as the backbone for both encoder and decoder with $512$ hidden size.
 The length of the observation $\ell_e$ is determined by the default setting of each benchmark: $\ell_e$ is $16$ on HEV-I, $15$ on JAAD, $15$ on PIE, and $8$ on ETH-UCY.
-Object bounding boxes are taken as inputs for JAAD and PIE, and following~\cite{yao2018egocentric_icra}, optical flow is also included on HEV-I. We follow~\cite{salzmann2020trajectron++} to use object centroid, velocities, and accelerations as inputs for ETH and UCY.
-We use the Adam~\cite{kingma2014adam} optimizer with default parameters and initial learning rate $5 \times 10^{-4}$, which is dynamically reduced based on the validation loss.
+Object bounding boxes are taken as inputs for JAAD and PIE, and following~\cite{yao2018egocentric_icra}, optical flow is also included on HEV-I. We follow~\cite{salzmann2020trajectron++} to use object centroids, velocities, and accelerations as inputs for ETH and UCY.
+We use the Adam~\cite{kingma2014adam} optimizer with initial learning rate $5 \times 10^{-4}$, which is dynamically reduced based on the validation loss.
 Our models are optimized end-to-end with batch size $128$ and the training is terminated after $50$ epochs.